 Each department or academic unit shall conduct a third-year review of all its probationary faculty members.

 The third-year review shall take place no later than 32 months after initial appointment, normally before April 30 of the faculty member’s third year.
 The head/chair shall request a current vita and any supporting material the head/chair or the faculty member deems appropriate prior to the review and disseminate them to the tenured faculty of the department or unit.
+For faculty members hired under the research cluster initiative, supporting material shall include an evaluative letter by the cluster leader that is submitted to the head/chair prior to the review for sharing with the tenured faculty.
+Before writing the letter, the cluster leader shall seek advice from the steering committee of the cluster.
+In such cases, the tenured faculty along with the head/chair will consider this information in assessing the faculty member’s progress toward tenure and promotion.

 From 3.6.5.
 Policy and Procedure for Promotion and Tenure